 Systemic Candidiasis is an Invasive Candida Yeast Infection

-There are various forms of candidiasis as you may be aware, and yeast (candida) infections are the most frequent causes of fungal infection in humans.
-Candida can produce infections in both otherwise healthy individuals and in individuals with reduced immune system function.
+If you been browsing my personal blog for a while, by now you may be aware that there are various forms of candidiasis.
+And candida yeast infections are the most frequent causes of fungal infection in humans.
+Did you know that candida yeast infection can produce infections in both otherwise good health people as well as in individuals with reduced immune system function.
 Yeast infections are thought of by primary health care physicians to be primarily of systemic origin, and most don’t believe that a yeast infection can be a local problem affecting both men and women.
 One doctor recently told me that “only Aids patients get candida”, meaning a systemic problem, a yeast infection as a result of the total collapse of a person’s immune system.

 Most patients I have seen have a local candida yeast infection, i.e; their yeast infection is limited to their digestive system (constipation, bloating, gas, diarrhoea, cramping, pain, etc) or will be topical (toenails, groin, ears, etc).
 There are however more severe forms of candida which can affect people, and this page will look at invasive candidiasis also known as “systemic candidiasis”.